 Take a tour through Bios of the Hill

-With a tour boat you can explore the park, which is located in Ishikawa City and harbors giant ferns and a wide biodiversity.
+With a tour boat you can explore the Bios of the Hill park, which is located in Ishikawa City and harbors giant ferns and a wide biodiversity.
 You can spot different kinds of tropical birds and enjoy the tranquility of the park.
 The boat tour takes around 25 minutes and is worth a go when you are in Ishikawa.

 Makishi Public Market

 Are you ready for some shopping?
 Well the Makisha public market offers a great variety on food, strange ingredients and more.
 There are plenty of restaurants to fill up your belly and taste the local cuisine of seafood and spices.
-The market is colorful and often very busy because its one of the biggest in Okinawa.
+It is known as the kitchen of Okinawa and for good reason.
+Look at all this meat!
+You can also buy fish/meat from here and go upstairs to get it cooked by a restaurant.
+The market is colourfull and often very busy because its one of the biggest in Okinawa.